 - Incorrect use of the ladder.
 The ideal angle for an extension ladder is 75 degrees and improper placement can make the ladder more likely to slide out from under the user.

 - Carrying dangerous or heavy objects while on the ladder.
-Workers who carry objects while using a ladder are more likely to fall.
+Those who carry objects while using a ladder are more likely to fall.
 The Occupational Safety and Health Administration suggests never carrying tools while climbing up or down a ladder.

 - Reckless use of a ladder.
 When using a ladder, it is essential to take care in ensuring your safety.
 Horseplay or jerky movements while using a ladder can result in serious accidents.

 It is also important to note that a common reason for ladder accidents is a lack of supervision and safety inspection, training, and gear.
 In fact, these are some of the most frequent contributors to ladder accidents on a systemic level.
-If an employer fails to adequately train a worker to safely use a ladder or if they fail to provide proper safety gear, they may be held liable for the accident.
+If an employer fails to adequately train how to safely use a ladder or if they fail to provide proper safety gear, they may be held liable for the accident.
 In these cases, seeking guidance from a Toledo ladder fall accident attorney is crucial to securing the fullest amount of compensation possible.

 What Are Common Injuries After a Ladder Fall?

 The Toledo ladder fall accident attorneys at Schaffer & Associates LPA have worked closely with numerous victims of ladder falls.
 After spending years representing these individuals, we have seen the range of injuries that result from these accidents.
-Ladder related accidents have the potential to cause serious and debilitating injury to the victim.
+Ladder-related accidents have the potential to cause serious and debilitating injury to the victim.
 Some common injuries that occur due to ladder accidents and falls include:

 - Traumatic brain injuries